Non-profit marketing is tough.

 It’s hard enough for an organization with a decent marketing budget to build a substantial audience, let alone for an underpowered, albeit scrappy, non-profit team.

 But recently, it dawned on me that there’s a massive content promotion edge that belongs solely to non-profit marketers that could empower them to dominate the blogging scene of their niche.
 And, if done right, drive a substantial amount of engaged, new visitors.
+(If you’re in the midst of launching a new content or digital initiative, I highly recommend checking out our tutorial on running automating content audits).

 So, today I’m thrilled to share: